PerseusRealDeal/TheOneRing/README.md

 `The third step:` almost is about how it's done.

-At this step the smart choice should be done, either use `AppearanceService.makeUp()` or create observer for getting change of `AppearanceService.shared.StyleObservable`.
+At this step the smart choice should be done, either use `AppearanceService.makeUp()` or create observer to catch the change of `AppearanceService.shared.StyleObservable`.

 Look at README of [Perseus Dark Mode](https://github.com/perseusrealdeal/DarkMode.git) for details.